-In the course of our work, we find that the barriers which women of Africa descent face in seeking work include lack of recognition of their qualifications from abroad, lack of work experience in Ireland, lack of childcare and multiple discrimination based on race, gender and religion.
-As indicated by economics and Social Research Institute (ESRI), in their 2018 integration monitoring report, the employment rate for Africans in Ireland was very low at 45%, while 66% of Irish nationals were working.
-The report indicates that African women are particularly disadvantaged, with the gender divide stark among Africans.
-With a tendency for African families to have more children, it could be that African women are pushed out of the work force by the high cost of child care, lower earning potential and because of their immigration status, with less recourse to relatives to provide childcare.
+In the course of our work, we find that the barriers which women of African descent face in seeking work include lack of recognition of their qualifications from abroad, lack of work experience in

+Ireland, lack of childcare, and multiple discriminations based on race, gender and religion.
+As indicated by Economic and Social Research Institute (ESRI) in their 2018 integration monitoring report, the employment rate for Africans in Ireland was very low at 45%, while 66% of Irish nationals were working.
+The report indicates that African women are particularly disadvantaged, with the gender divide in employment particularly stark among Africans.
+With a tendency for African families to have more children, it could be that African women are pushed out of the work force by the high cost of childcare, lower earning potential and because of their immigration status, with less recourse to relatives to provide childcare.

-Any initiative to address the gender pay gap and access to work need to explore and address the reason why working women of colour are under employed and underpaid.
+Any initiatives to address the gender pay gap and access to work need to explore and address the reason why working women of colour are underemployed and underpaid.

-Further, the right to work for international protection applicants has been introduced on a limited basis.
-So far, this has been well received and a source of morale and value to the lives of women in Direct Provision.
+Further, the right to work for international protection applicants has been introduced on a limited basis, So far, this has been well-received and a source of morale and value to the lives of women in Direct Provision.
 The opportunity to work, volunteer and integrate in the community is something that our members always express a need for.
 We recommend that the right to work be extended to all residents of Direct Provision, including those awaiting appeals.
-"To try to show them (Irish people) that we are here to also work, try to show them that we can do something for ourselves.
-We can do it, we can make it, we can also work, we can do many things here."
-Participant in Let's Talk Study.
+"To try to show them (Irish people) that we are here to also work-Like to try to show them that you can do something for our self.
+We can do it, we can make, we can also work.
+We can do many things here." - Participant in Let's Talk study.